foxcomputer/foamium/README.md

 ## License

-We use the (MIT License)[LICENSE].
+We use the [MIT License](LICENSE).
 Open source things can be used by everyone!

 ## Contact